schul016/ml-for-docs/README.md

 ## Create variables

-Shortcut to know: if your cursor is inside the opening "(" of a function, click SHIFT+B to get the signature of the function which will tell you about the parameters and parameter names that it requires.
+Shortcut to know: if your cursor is inside the opening "(" of a function, click SHIFT+TAB to get the signature of the function which will tell you about the parameters and parameter names that it requires.

 ```python